dahanbn/Yet-Another-Launcher/README.md

 You will find all release notes in [RELEASES.md](RELEASES.md).
 For a quick overview follows the latest two release notes below.

-## vDevelopmentBranch
+## v1.0.5
 - adding support for launching YAL with the arguments:
     - "by_launcher" - opens quickpanel and allows to select a launcher
     - "by_category" - opens quickpanel and allows to select an item category (url, file+sys, file+subl)
-- added "by_category" to menu and command palette ("by_launceher" was already there)
+- added "by_category" to menu and command palette ("by_launcher" was already there)
+- added support for expanding elements in path names (~, ~user, %USERPROFILE%, %APPDATA%, %LOCALAPPDATA%, %PUBLIC%, %WINDIR%, %SYSTEMROOT%, %TEMP%, %TMP%, %USERNAME% - ~/~user works on Windows as well)
 - switched to a [development branch on Github](https://github.com/dahanbn/Yet-Another-Launcher/tree/development) for developing new features

 ## v1.0.4 - added infos about releases